IARI/iHateDarcs/README.md

 # iHateDarcs
-To my best knowledge the first gui for darcs
+a python gui for darcs

 ## DISCLAIMER:
 as of now